MailOnline/state-keeper/README.md

 For each transition (fired by the observable) I have a list of state changes.
 In this example when the subject fires the event "play" I can change the state from "ready" (the default initial state) to "playing", from "playing" to "paused" and the other way around.
 Any other event will be ignored, for example there is no way to getting back to the initial "ready" state.
-Let's see what happen when videoPlayer fires events:
+Let's see what happens when videoPlayer fires events:

     videoPlayer.trigger('play');
     state.get() === "playing"